jthomperoo/custom-pod-autoscaler/example/simple-pod-metrics-java/README.md

 ### Build CPA image
 Once CPAs have been enabled on your cluster, you need to build this example, run these commands to build the example:
 * Build the example image.
-`docker build -t simple-pod-metrics-python .`
+`docker build -t simple-pod-metrics-java .`
 * Deploy the CPA using the image just built.
 `kubectl apply -f cpa.yaml`
 Now the CPA should be running on your cluster, managing the app we previously deployed.